 Standard operating procedures, or SOPs, comprise the blueprint that will make sure your company can continue to operate in all situations.
 Documenting processes and writing SOPs should be a priority for company planners and managers.
-Writing SOPs and maintaining a library of these important documents allows you to:
+Creating standard operating procedures and maintaining a library of these important documents allows you to:

 - Maintain consistency - Written procedures outline how situations and processes should be handled, and these guidelines can be followed each time an incident occurs.